Taboredeq/Smart-Lighting-Controller/README.md

 ## 🎯 Why I built this

-The need for night lighting that helps you see what's in the room without having to turn on bright lights.
+The need for night warm lighting that helps you see what's in the room without having to turn on bright lights.

 ## 👤 Author
 Norbert